WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 You can find the information here:
 - These internships are 100% remote.
 - The [intake dates and hours per week are here](intake_dates)
+- Title of the supervisor and phone number should be in the emails sent by your supervisor

 ## I know that the internships are usually 100% offsite, but what if I want to go into the office sometimes?